hehelego/gd-rec-den/note-on-Paviotti.md

 ### we are familiar with denotational semantics

+> denotation: direct reference of a term or expression to the actual object (what is the thing, litereally)
+> connotation: concerns associated ideas or attributes (what do you actually mean)

 Denotational semantics is all about "what does this syntactic object mean".

+The slogan: a denotational semantics for a programming language is comparable to a model theory of a logic.

+For example, we usually think of propositional logic in their model.
+We talks about satisfiability and equi-satisfiability but don't usually reosrt to provability and provably euivalence.

+- Proof theory: operational semantics of the logic.
+- Model theory: denotational semantics of the logic

 ```
 p : Prop    q : Prop